Private Detective

 I have researched an open case which has been open for 18 years.
 The police cannot release information to the public because the case is open.
 Can a PI have access to this information?
 In this case, even the 911 call was never made public.

-Asked by Laurence almost 2 years ago
+Asked by Laurence over 2 years ago